Gigaspaces/xap-docs/site/content/xap/12.3/rn/upgrading.markdown

 # Maven Artifacts

-If you are upgrading from an earlier version to any 12.x version, review the page on [Maven artifacts](../started/maven-artifacts.html) in the Getting Started section to ensure that the client application will continue to behave as expected.
+If you are upgrading from an earlier version to any 12.x version, review the page on [Maven artifacts](../started/maven-artifacts.html) in the Getting Started section to ensure that the client application will continue to behave as ex